Your Newborn's Appearance

 - Your newborn has a fever.

 - Your newborn's eyes are red, swollen, or have a yellow sticky discharge.
-This may mean that he has an eye infection, which needs treatment.

 - Your newborn has redness, discharge, or swelling from the umbilical cord.
-Call if the area around the cord stump is red and your newborn cries when you touch it.

 - Your newborn coughs often during the day or chokes often during each feeding.